• Jul 19, 2024

 Who is your audience?

 Brands need to ask specific questions before developing their content strategy.
-Such as, where is their audience located?
+Such as where their audience is located.
 What languages do they speak?
 What cultural things are important to them?
 What is viewed as acceptable in one country but won’t resonate with audiences in another?

 For example, in one culture, the benefits of a particular product could be the main driver of sales.
 In another, that same product may need to be presented as evoking a specific emotion.
-Other factors such as seasons, cultural holidays and more, play a part in how a global audience receives content, and brands need to be aware of these differences.
+Other factors, such as seasons, cultural holidays, and more, play a part in how a global audience receives content, and brands need to be aware of these differences.

 Is your content team globally distributed?